🍸 Complete Guide to Italian Aperitivo Culture

 What is Aperitivo?

-Aperitivo is Italy’s answer to happy hour – a cherished pre-dinner ritual where friends gather between 6-8 PM to enjoy drinks and light bites.
-More than just drinking, it’s a social institution that embodies the Italian art of living well.
+Aperitivo is Italy’s version of happy hour, but with deeper cultural meaning.
+It’s a pre-dinner ritual where locals gather between 6–8 PM to enjoy light drinks and small bites.
+More than just a drink, aperitivo is about slowing down, socializing, and embracing the Italian way of life.

 Pre-Dinner Tradition